mobzystems/SeeThroughWindows/README.md

 Releases can be downloaded from https://www.mobzystems.com/Tools/SeeThroughWindows

-The current release is 1.0.7, which runs standalone on .NET 6.0 so, no downloading .NET is no longer necessary.
+The current release is 1.0.7, which runs standalone on .NET 6.0, so downloading .NET is no longer necessary.